NTBooks/folder-sync-test/README.md

 A simple Node.js application that provides one-way synchronization of a local folder to IPFS via Pinata.

+## Warning

+**Warning:** Configuring this tool incorrectly can result in unpinning all your files from IPFS.
+It is highly recommended to use this tool on a test account first to ensure that your configuration is correct and to avoid any potential data loss.

 ## Features

 - Automatic folder monitoring for changes